tadorfer/Random-Presenter/README.md

 # Random Presenter

-This repository is a fun way to pick out a person (i.e. from a lab team or office) at random for a particular task.
+This repository is a fun way to pick out a person (i.e. from a lab group or office) at random for a particular task.
 It can be useful for presentations (which was the original intention), but also for various other activities where a random person needs to be chosen.

 Photos for illustration purposes were taken from the [FACES database](https://faces.mpdl.mpg.de/imeji/collection/IXTdg721TwZwyZ8e?q=).